juseg/keels/README.md

 * Replace color banner with content title for pages without header image.
 * Allow page contents above post grid in the default layout.
 * Add site title and tagline in header, style changes.
+* Replace gulp with sass to generate critical and noncritical CSS.

 ## Features